seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part12-Dynamic-Routes.md

 }
 ```

-which gets inserted into:
+This value gets inserted into our GROQ query:

 ```groq
 slug.current == $slug
 ```

-and returns:
+which might return:

 ```typescript
 {